Tag: parks and recreation

 Alert: Slide blocking Burke-Gilman Trail in Lake City

+UPDATE: The trail reopened Wednesday.
 The atmospheric river inundating Seattle has triggered a small landslide along a slide-prone section of the Burke-Gilman Trail in Lake City between Lakeside Place NE and NE 112th Street.
 Seattle Parks says they hope to clear the trail by 4:30 p.m.
-The (hopefully) good news is that this section of the trail happens to have…
+The (hopefully) good news is that this section of…

 -